sebastiencs/company-box/README.md

 ![company-next](company-next.png)

-Why is it better than the built-in front-end:
+Differences with the built-in front-end:
 - Differents colors for differents backends.
-- Icons associated to functions/variables/..
+- Icons associated to functions/variables/.. and their backends
-- Not limited by the current window size, buffer's text properties, ..
+- Not limited by the current window size, buffer's text properties, .. (it's better than you might think)

 This package requires emacs 26.
 Also, not compatible with emacs in a tty.